firewallyz/SmartHomeControllerYuliOfficial/SmartHomeController/Doc/readme.txt

 @par How to use it ?

 For button interrupt and Timer
- - Import project "SmartHomeController" and "TIM_TimeBase_Yuli" in STM32CubeIDE
+ - Import project "SmartHomeController" and "TIM_TimeBase" in STM32CubeIDE
  - Build project
  - Run project